skies-io/skies-io.github.io/_posts/2016-01-05-Continuous-Integration-tools.md

 That's when *Continuous Integration* (*CI*) comes into play.
 It's development practice requiring developers to push code on a daily basis in a common branch and execute a list of commands to test and build the project.
 A more exhaustive definition that we like can be found on [*Thoughtworks*](https://www.thoughtworks.com/continuous-integration) provides.

-It seems really important to us to spend some time at the beginning of the project to build a platform supporting this development practice in order to detect errors early and to reduce the technical debt.
+At Skies, it seems really important to us to spend some time at the beginning of the project to build a platform supporting this development practice in order to detect errors early and to reduce the technical debt.
 We want to increase our productivity and our product's reliability by ensuring that every aspect of the codebase is always tested (functional level, speed of execution, network performance, quality of the code).
 And for that, we have to use and set up some tools.

 Our projects are mainly realized in *C++* and are hosted on *GitHub* repositories.
 We have chosen to create unit tests with the library [*GoogleTest*](https://github.com/google/googletest).